-• Promote residential development and preserve open space pursuant to Chapter 5, in a manner consistent with community character.
-Promote land uses and development patterns that help implement the conceptual vision established for each hamlet business center in Chapter 4, and encourage a mix of residential, retail, office, civic, and park uses in the hamlet centers.

-- Ensure that land uses and development patterns are compatible with the goals and policies in this Comprehensive Plan which have been established to protect natural resources, historic resources, and scenic corridors and vistas. - Adopt the Proposed Land Use Plan, shown in Figure 2-1, as Yorktown's zoning map.
+- Promote residential development and preserve open space pursuant to Chapter 5, in a manner consistent with community character.
+Promote land uses and development patterns that help implement the conceptual vision established for each hamlet business center in Chapter 4, and encourage a mix of residential, retail, office, civic, and park uses in the hamlet centers. - Ensure that land uses and development patterns are compatible with the goals and policies in this Comprehensive Plan which have been established to protect natural resources, historic resources, and scenic corridors and vistas. - Adopt the Proposed Land Use Plan, shown in Figure 2-1, as Yorktown's zoning map.
 The Land Use Plan synthesizes the concepts of Chapters 4 and 5, which deal with Yorktown's hamlet business centers and residential neighborhoods.
-The Land Use Plan includes a significant upzoning of land areas with of contiguous open space and/or larger lots. - Establish new zoning districts and update existing zoning districts in the Town's zoning code, consistent with the Proposed Land Use Plan.
-These new districts are intended to help implement proposals in the various elements of the Comprehensive Plan.
+The Land Use Plan includes upzoning of land areas of contiguous open space and/or larger lots. - Establish new zoning districts and update existing zoning districts in the Town's zoning code, consistent with the Proposed Land Use Plan These new districts are intended to help implement proposals in the various elements of the Comprehensive Plan.
 The commercial zoning districts, in particular, have been significantly updated. - Where adequate infrastructure is not present, or sensitive environmental features are present, development should be restricted.
-This includes upzoning of larger contiguous vacant all undeveloped or underdeveloped sites-parcels in areas that rely on well and septic systems and/or that are located within or adjacent to areas of highly impacted traffic conditions that measure one acre or greater in area in response to concern that smaller parcels pose a health or water quality hazard due to the limitations on sewer facilities, even where they exist, and even in zoning districts which currently allow single family residential development on less than one acre. - Continue to support agricultural uses, including horse farms and the cultivation of fruits, vegetables and nursery stock.
+This includes upzoning of larger contiguous vacant or underdeveloped parcels in areas that rely on well and septic systems and/or that are located within or adjacent to areas of highly impacted traffic conditions. - Continue to support agricultural uses, including horse farms and the cultivation of fruits, vegetables and nursery stock.